OpenBankProject/Hello-OBP-OAuth1.0a-Node/README.md

 http://127.0.0.1:8085
 (not http://localhost:8085 in this example as the session won't be set)

-You can log in as a test user, using the following credentials:
+You can log in as a test user, using the following credentials on the general OBP API sandbox:

 username: joe.bloggs@example.com
 password: qwerty

+Each public sandbox generally has a github wiki page with dummy customer logins.
+See the home page of the API sandbox you are using.

 ## REFERENCES